 Don’t Give in to Peer Pressure

-I am totally guilty of this one myself.
-But just because your friends want to go get drinks or food at your favorite restaurant or splurge on a $100 concert ticket to see a band at the local civic center doesn’t mean you have to.
-Sure, it’s probably not healthy to turn them down all the time, but you could always suggest a pizza instead of a fancy dinner or a free hike at a nearby park.
+Just because your friends want to go get drinks or food at your favorite restaurant or splurge on a $100 concert ticket doesn’t mean you have to.
+Sure, you can treat yourself from time to time, but you could always suggest a pizza instead of a fancy dinner or a free hike at a nearby park.

 Penny pinching can be tough, but over the course of the year, you could save a considerable amount of money.
 Take these tips to the bank and maybe you can finally build that dream kitchen or take the trip of a lifetime!

 Have a saving tip that’s helped you?
 Tell us about it in the comments.
 Learn how AAA and Discover can help you grow your savings.

 Neale Godfrey is the author of 27 books on financial literacy, including “Money Doesn’t Grow on Trees: A Parent’s Guide to Raising Financially Responsible Children.”
 The views and opinions expressed in this article are that of the author and should not be considered an endorsement from AAA.